Skip to main content

 Yes.
 A project radius must be set in Project Settings > General before geofencing rules, the Project Map, and the Violations report can flag or display location data accurately.

-What is the difference between off-site flagging and on-site verification?
+What's the difference between off-site flagging and on-site verification?

 Can I see GPS data for all time card types?

-GPS coordinates are captured for Time Clock and Kiosk clock events only.
+GPS coordinates are captured for Time Clock and Kiosk events only.
 Supervisor-entered time cards do not include GPS data.

-Does geofencing affect Kiosk users?
+Does geofencing apply to Kiosk users?

 Technical Specifications